Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 By Terri from NV

 I worked in commercial real estate for several years.
 I just want to add that if you write the companies and nothing happens for a year or more, that is the normal pace of negotiations for a standard commercial real estate transaction.
 Even if they start planning the day they receive your first letter, it could be several months before they even break ground and several more before they open.
+When you write your letters, don't get upset that nothing has happened; just be pleasant and complimentary and say how much you wish they were in your area.

 We only have a Captain D's and would LOVE a Long John Silver's because the Captain doesn't cook very thoroughly.
 How do you find the corporate address/e-mail?
 Thanks in advance!